-- The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients SEC and EU-restricted entities) as well as their related securities.
+- .
+The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients SEC and EU-restricted entities) as well as their related securities.
 CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit engagement services or business relationship.
-This system also feeds the tools Independence Checkpoint and Authorisation for Services. - Independence Checkpoint, which facilitates the pre-clearance of publicly traded securities by all partners and managerial practice staff before acquisition and is used to record their subsequent purchases and disposals.
-Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required. - Authorisation for Services (AFS), which is a global system that facilitates communication between a nonaudit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service. - Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
-All breaches reported are evaluated and addressed in line with the Code and the applicable local legislation.
+This system also feeds the tools Independence Checkpoint and Authorisation for Services. - · Independence Checkpoint, which facilitates the pre-clearance of publicly traded securities by all partners and managerial practice staff before acquisition and is used to record their subsequent purchases and disposals.
+Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required. - · Authorisation for Services (AFS), which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service. - · Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has crossborder implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
+All breaches reported are evaluated and addressed in line with the Code and the applicable local legislation. - · Salesforce Joint Business relationships module, which is designed to record and assess the permissibility of business relationships entered into by PwC member firms.
+If approved, these relationships are reviewed on a six-monthly basis to ensure their ongoing permissibility.